reactioncommerce/reaction-component-library/package/src/components/CheckoutActions/v1/CheckoutActions.md

 ### Overview
 The `CheckoutActions` component is responsible for:
-  * Displaying each `CheckoutAction` and managing it's status. (complete, incomplete, active)
+  * Displaying each `CheckoutAction` and managing its status: complete, incomplete, active
   * Providing each  `CheckoutAction` with any data it may need from the `cart` object.
   * Capturing/Editing of `CheckoutAction` data.
   * Rendering captured `CheckoutAction` data in a `CheckoutActionComplete` component.